DataDog/dd-mobile-bridge/API_REFERENCE.md

     - `context`: Optional.
 The additional context to send.
     - `timestampMs`: Optional.
 The timestamp when the resource started (in milliseconds).
 If not provided, current timestamp will be used.

-- `stopResource(key: string, statusCode: long, kind: string, context: map, timestampMs: long)`
+- `stopResource(key: string, statusCode: long, kind: string, size: long, context: map, timestampMs: long)`

     Stop tracking a RUM Resource.

     - `key`: The resource unique key identifier.
     - `statusCode`: The resource status code.
     - `kind`: The resource's kind (xhr, document, image, css, font, …).
+    - `size`: Optional.
+The resource size in bytes.
     - `context`: Optional.
 The additional context to send.
     - `timestampMs`: Optional.
 The timestamp when the resource stopped (in milliseconds).
 If not provided, current timestamp will be used.